-I've been in this situation many times.
-The first few times this happened I was absolutely terrified and played it pretty safe.
+I've been through this process many times.
+The first few times I had to make something for someone else I just faked that I knew what I was doing.
+In reality I was absolutely terrified.
 As time went on and more projects came my way, I learned about what it takes to make a web product.
 So I started to experiment with it.

 The following plan is by no means designed.
 At least not self-consciously.
-It's a pattern that has emerged naturally through working on many projects of different scopes and scales.
+It's a pattern that has steadily evolved from the demands of working on many projects of different scopes, scales, and disciplines.

-It's possible to pick parts from the plan à la carte and they should work independantly.
+It's even possible to pick parts from the plan à la carte and they should still work independantly.
 I do this all the time when I'm approached with a small chunk of work.

 What should you clarify?
-Things like vocabulary and concepts are a great place to start, since you'll use these later to think about and form ideas.
+Things like vocabulary and concepts are a great place to start, since you'll use these heavily to think about and form ideas.

-Every project comes with a unique set of terms that have context specific definitions.
-You need to be clear on these terms before progressing further.
-Think of this as the foundation of a project.
+Every project comes with a unique vocabulary that has context specific definitions.
+It's crucial to be clear on these terms before progressing any further.
+Write them down where everybody can see them.

 Clarification is more important for teams than it is for solo makers because it only takes one member of the team to have a inconsistent definition for parts of the project to gradually drift out of alignment.

-None of us knew the answer to these questions at first, but by discussing them we developed the building blocks we'd use in the subsequent steps.
+None of us knew the answer to these questions at first, but by discussing them we developed the building blocks we'd use in the subsequent steps to design and build the Just A-level product.

 "The way to get good ideas is to get lots of ideas, and throw the bad ones away"